Your Ethereum Node

 Once you have answered How do I choose which node to use? you have to pick which network to connect to.
 This is easy for some scenarios: if you have ether and you want to spend it, or you want to interact with any production smart contracts, then you connect to the main Ethereum network.

 If you want to test these things without using real ether, though, then you need to connect to a test network.
-There are several test networks to choose from.
-One test network, Ropsten, is the most similar to the production network.
-However, spam and mining attacks have happened, which is disruptive when you want to test out a contract.
+There are several test networks to choose from; view the list on ethereum.org.

-Each of their networks has their own version of Ether.
+Each network has its own version of Ether.
 Main network ether must be purchased, naturally, but test network ether is usually available for free.
 See How do I get ether for my test network?

 Once you have decided which network to connect to, and set up your node for that network, you need to decide how to connect to it.
 There are a handful of options in most nodes.
 See Choosing How to Connect to Your Node.